Coronavirus Response and Relief Supplemental Appropriations Act (CRRSA)

 CDC Eviction Ban

-As of September 4th, the Federal government has put in place protections from eviction through January 31, 2021 to try to help those that are housing insecure.
+As of September 4th, the Federal government has put in place protections from eviction through March 31, 2021 to try to help those that are housing insecure.
 Tenants should apply for rental assistance through their local Community Action Program and/or their town welfare office, and pay as much of their rent as possible.
 When the moratorium ends, tenants will be required to pay all overdue rent and possibly associated penalties, fees, or interest as well.
 The new moratorium does not require that tenants’ financial challenges be directly caused by COVID-19.
-The certification form tenants must sign and give to their landlords is available here.
+Frequently asked questions and the certification form tenants must sign and give to their landlords is available here.

 Xfinity Internet is offering free public Xfinity wifi hotspots through June 30, 20212.
 Internet Essentials from Comcast is $10/month and is for those that meet certain income eligibility guidelines.
 For new customers, 60 days will be provided for free.
 The Lifeline Program allows eligible customers to lower their home/mobile phone or high-speed broadband costs.
 HUD, in partnership with EveryoneOn is able to offer free or reduced-cost internet to qualified households.